-Unregulated contaminates are those for which EPA has not established drinking water standards.
-The purpose of unregulated contaminate monitoring is to assist EPA in determining the occurrence of unregulated contaminates in the drinking water and whether future regulation is warranted.
-This testing was performed in 2013.
+Contaminate Range of Results (ug/l) 1,4 - Dioxane ND - 3.24 Unregulated contaminates are those for which EPA has not Chlorate ND - 331 established drinking water standards.
+The purpose of unregulated contaminate monitoring is to assist EPA in Chromium (6) ND - 0.93 determining the occurrence of unregulated contaminates in the Chromium (total) ND - 0.98 drinking water and whether future regulation is warranted.
+Cobalt ND - 1.29 This testing was performed in 2013.
 An additional 20 parameters were tested for but not detected.
-Fair Lawn Water Department continues to participate in and support these types of regulatory and research efforts to maintain a position of leadership in drinking water supply.
+Fair Lawn Water PFOA ND - 0.031 Department continues to participate in and support these types PFOS ND - 0.066 of regulatory and research efforts to maintain a position of leadership in drinking water supply.
+The UCMR4 sampling is Strontium ND - 601 scheduled for 2020.
+Vanadium ND - 2.80